 6. Send newsletters

-One of the biggest objections to parental involvement is that parents are so busy they don’t have a chance to see what’s on.
+One of the biggest barriers to parental engagement is that parents are so busy they don’t have a chance to see what’s on.

 One of the simplest ways to combat this is to communicate important updates in one go.
 A quick and easy solution?
 Newsletters.